 The connection between exercise and productivity is simple science.
 Exercise enhances your body and brain’s endurance, which raises your daily energy levels.
 When you exercise, even if it’s light stretches or warm-ups, your body (and brain) metabolism and blood flow increases for the rest of the day.

-Investment in Self & Miscellaneous
+Investment in Self & Miscellaneous Activities

 The things you do should set you up for your future career, but there should also be plenty of interests you explore simply because you enjoy it.
-We are humans, not lifeless cogs, only intended to maximize productivity in a great factory.
+We are humans, not lifeless cogs, only intended to maximise productivity in a great factory.

 When it comes to money, having the self-control to save and spend wisely is good, but never do so at the cost of your self-growth.
 In other words, learn to start saving, but don’t hesitate to invest on your opportunities for learning, upskilling, general world experience, and even just fun experiences!